segis95/MCProject/README.md

 # MCProject

 The project contains two parts.
 Each part should be compiled and executed separetely.
+The code reproduces results from the article: https://arxiv.org/abs/1211.5726

 # Barrier Cap/Floor